 What’s up, everybody?
 Alex Smith here from gkhouses Chattanooga.
 I wanted to do another Questions Owners Ask.
-Today’s question is pretty simple, pretty straightforward, “Should I hold a vacant house for a prospective tenant?”
+Today’s question is pretty simple and straightforward, “Should I hold a house vacant for a prospective tenant?”

-So the only thing that’s gonna hold a house for somebody is a signed lease.
+We have a pretty firm no hold policy.
+With that being said, the only thing that is going to hold a house for somebody is a signed lease.

-If you have any questions, you know, feel free to reach out to me and let me know.
+If you have any questions feel free to reach out to me and let me know.
 I’ll be glad to help.